-In close partnership with the Town of Chapel Hill, The University of North Carolina, and NC-DOT, Endurance Magazine is proud to produce the 2014 Tar Heel 10 Miler presented by CEP and the Fleet Feet Sports 4 Mile Run.
+In close partnership with the Town of Chapel Hill, The University of North Carolina, and NC-DOT, Endurance Magazine is proud to produce the 2015 Tar Heel 10 Miler and the Fleet Feet Sports 4 Mile Run.
 This will once again be an amazing community-building event and we appreciate the tremendous support that we receive from Chapel Hill residents and business owers.

 RACE START TIME: 7:30 AM

 With NC-DOT approval & support, Raleigh Rd will be completely closed to traffic between Country Club Rd & the intersection of 15/501 from 7:00-10:00 AM.
 Electronic signage will be placed on 15/501 and Rt 54 during race week to remind motorists of this important road closure.
 Please avoid the intersection of Rt 54 and 15/501 on race morning if possible.
 Otherwise, please use the designated detour routes.

 All other roads along the course will be closed and then re-opened on a rolling basis as the runners pass by the various areas on the course.
 Most road closures will occur between 7:00 AM and 10:00 AM.
 Police and course monitors will be positioned at each intersection on the course.
 Vehicles will not be allowed on the course once that section of roadway has been closed.
 Detours and alternate routes will be enabled by police, public works, & course marshals.
 At certain intersections, cars may be “pulsed” across the course when deemed safe by the officer controlling that intersection.
 Please be patient as it may take a few minutes to find a large enough break in the participants to “pulse” across your car.